Updated on February 7, 2019 to clarify more about our hiring process

 Unfortunately, great intentions don’t guarantee great hires.

 As we also found out, neither does the traditional interviewing process.
-A couple of years ago we discovered that our interviewing process didn’t yield obvious, no-brainer hires.
+Early in our company’s history we discovered that our interviewing process didn’t yield obvious, no-brainer hires.
 Our hiring process was broken.
 We had to do something different to make the correct hires, or else we were going to fail as a company.

 This was when the mutual trial period was born (well, born to TaxJar, at least).
 It’s been so successful for us that it’s now a mandatory part of our hiring process.
 We won’t hire anyone without first having them spend time in a mutual trial with us.